Sometimes I get off the straight path and begin to wander into the weeds. The following thoughts have been helpful to return my focus.

 Finding myself in Knowing God.

 It seems our view of God has much to do with finding ourselves.
 The God Story tells us we were made to know God – in fact – to enjoy a friendship with our Maker.
 By drawing close to God we find ourselves.
-There seems to be an often reinforced picture of an available, unfolding friendship with God.
-And as this “friendship” unfolds we exchange futility for reward – belonging for disconnection, and lasting substance for fleeting gratification.
+As our “friendship”with God unfolds we exchange futility for reward – belonging for disconnection, and lasting substance for fleeting gratification.
 Jesus said that “he who wishes to find himself must lose himself.”
 Talk about turning the human experience inside-out!

 Reasons to Believe